ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 ]

 ???
-Recall that the Linux Foundation is the parent to two or three hundred foundations, like the CNCF.
+Recall that the Linux Foundation is the parent to two or three hundred foundations, like the CNCF, in case you're thinking something's missing here.

 ---
 template: fullheader